symetryml/SymetryML-Examples/README.md

 # symetryMLv5.4

-# About the Symetry Documentation github
+# About the Symetry tutorials and examples github

-This github repository containstutorials and code examples in order to help start using the SymetryML machine learning software.
+This github repository contains tutorials and code examples in order to help start using the SymetryML machine learning software.

 It is divided in the following sub folder